-The various kinds of available Social Security disability (SSD) benefits can be confusing, and the process of determining eligibility and obtaining benefits can be even more so.
+The various kinds of available SSD benefits can be confusing, and the process of determining eligibility and obtaining benefits can be even more so.
 As such, it may be helpful for you understand in a general sense the types of SSD benefits in Sandy Springs.

 The SSA manages two different programs that provide benefits to those who suffer from long-term disabilities and are therefore unable to sustain gainful employment.
 The Social Security Disability Insurance (SSDI) program pays benefits to workers and their family members if the worker has worked for a long enough period of time—at least some of which is recent—and has paid Social Security taxes.